-7.1.1 The Need to Manage Demand
+The Need to Manage Demand

 Every development results in a demand for parking or loading space.
 This demand must, however, be viewed in the context of the Government's Sustainable Development Strategy.
-The approach to this strategy is outlined in regard to parking in Department of Transport/Department of Environment Planning Policy Guidance Note 13, (PPG13).
+The approach to this strategy is outlined in regard to parking in Department of Communities and Local Government's National Planning Policy Framework